wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.0.7 =
+* Added support for Font Awesome 3.2.1
+* Added in performance improvement for Menus in the Rules Engine (thanks David Fritsch)
+* Added Gantry Mobile Dectect core utility (required by some premium templates ie. Lumiere)
+* Added two new admin form fields - filelist and imagelist

 = 4.0.6 =
 * Cart66 support added to compatibility gizmo